The table shows you a timetable of key times in the school year. Please use it as a guide.

 Applying for a school place

 We recommend that you apply online for your child’s school place, using the link in the Top Tasks section on this page.
+Watch our 'how to' video to help you use the online application form.
 You can also apply using a paper form called a Secondary common preference form (CPF).
 This can be found in the Documents section on this page, or alternatively you can pick one up from a school office or contact the Admissions Team.
 Please see contact details on this page.

 On your application, (both online and paper), you can include up to five schools as your preferences.
 You should put these in order of your preference (i.e. your most preferred school at number one, and your least preferred school at number five).